How to Check a Credit Score Without a Social Security Number

 A score of 620 or below, for example, would make it very difficult to get the green light for a mortgage.
 If you do get approved, expect to pay much higher interest rates.

-When you have very bad credit, your options for getting new credit tend to be very limited.
+If you have a low credit score, your options for getting new credit tend to be limited.

 For example, you may only be able to qualify for a secured credit card, which requires a cash deposit.
 Interest rates are going to be the highest for someone with a score in this range.